csedeepakyadav/Android-App-with-RapidAPI---Demo-/README.md

 This app not covering excetion handling.

-Feel free for Any suggestons , comments and query.
+Feel free for Any suggestions , comments and query.